 Then, Jacket!
 Written about someone from my early teenage years, who reappeared into my life in 2019, and was soon removed once again.

 The fifth track is Lexi, one of my most recent pieces.
 It talks about a difficult relationship and a certain stage within it, back and forth, feeling like a part of my life was missing and that this 'Lexi' was that part.
 It was admitting to myself, and to whoever heard this song, that I felt love there, and how much I was willing to try to keep hold of that.

 To follow that and finish 'Chirrup' off comes Anchor, my recently released single in demo form, available to listen to and download in the Digital Releases section above.
 Anchor is the continuation of Lexi in many ways, the same relationship, similar themes.
 But, whilst I see Lexi as more of an honest, and a little bit of a sad love song, Anchor was admitting that I could move on now, rather than how desperately I missed it.
 Even the very last line "I don't want to lose this" to me reflects how, if I could've kept it and been happy, I would've.
 Present day has a different ending, one accepting that in order for both parties to be happy, I had to lose it.
 You can read more details for Anchor above!

 Well, thankyou for reading all of that!
-'Chirrup' will eventually be available to purchase in physical and digital format, with a free download code to go with physical copies.
-This particular pre-order is for physical copies only, not digital.
+'Chirrup' is now available to purchase in physical and digital format.
+This particular order option is for digital downloads only, and if you scroll down on this page you'll find some tips and tricks for getting the downloaded files into your music players.
 You can opt to pay more than the minimum £7.50 if you so wish, an option included upon a fan's request!

 I'd like to say thankyou for reading all the way through and hopefully enjoying some of the backstory to my songs, for the interest and the support.
 X